John A. Roush: Career

 Roush became an assistant football coach at Miami University in 1972 and later became executive assistant to the president in 1976.
 He left in January 1982 to take the same position at the University of Richmond, where he helped to found the Jepson School of Leadership Studies.
 Working under presidents E. Bruce Heilman and Richard L. Morrill, he was vice president for planning and secretary to the board of trustees in addition to his role as executive assistant to the president.
 He was elected to the presidency of Centre College in Danville, Kentucky, by the school's board of trustees on January 30, 1998.
 He took office on July 1 of that year.

 A major change was made to the school's academic calendar shortly into Roush's presidency with the change from a 4-2-4 system to a 4-1-4 system; that is, during the "winter term", when students were previously taking two classes, they would now take only one.
 This change also involved the lengthening of the fall and spring semesters by one week each and the shortening of the winter term, now called CentreTerm, from six weeks to just over three.
-As of 2024, the school still employs the CentreTerm 4-1-4 system.
-A further curriculum revision came in 2019, when the general education requirements were replaced with a new system which featured the "Doctrina Lux Mentis" course sequence, named for the school's motto, which translates to "learning is the light of the mind".
+As of 2026, the school still employs the CentreTerm 4-1-4 system.
+A further curriculum revision came in 2019, when the general education requirements were replaced with a new system which featured the "Doctrina Lux Mentis" course sequence, named for the school's motto, which translates from Latin to "learning is the light of the mind".

 Two vice presidential debates were held at Centre's Norton Center for the Arts during Roush's presidency.
 The first was held on October 5, 2000, between Republican nominee Dick Cheney, the running mate of George W. Bush, and Democratic nominee Joe Lieberman, the running mate of Al Gore.
 The second was held on October 11, 2012, between Democrat Joe Biden, the running mate of Barack Obama, and Republican Paul Ryan, the running mate of Mitt Romney.